LilithHafner/Chairmarks.jl/docs/src/why.md

 Capable of detecting 1% difference in runtime in ideal conditions

+!!! warning
+    Comparative benchmarking is experimental and may be removed or changed in future versions

 ```jldoctest
 julia> f(n) = sum(rand() for _ in 1:n)
 f (generic function with 1 method)